 Photo by Leohoho

-Foods high in antioxidants can lessen the damage caused by pollution and help your body produce healthy cells.
+Foods high in antioxidants may help counteract pollution-related damage, while helping your body produce healthier cells.

-Salmon and other omega-3-rich foods may also contribute to glowing skin.
+Salmon and other omega-3-rich foods may help promote glowing skin.

 5. Hand Gloves